-But in the meantime, online Korean grammar checkers can help you pinpoint where you’re struggling in the way of sentence structure, composition, semantics, morphology, honorifics and all that jazz.
+But online Korean grammar checkers can help you learn Korean grammar by pinpointing where you’re struggling in the way of sentence structure, composition, semantics, morphology, honorifics and all that jazz.

-So let’s check out some checkers for your new learning style.
+So let’s check out some checkers to help you in your language learning journey!

 Are Korean Grammar Checkers Worth Using?